thosgood/this-weeks-finds/markdown/151-200/week172.md

 scientist whom I met in Cambridge this summer.
-The idea here is to realize that the high school identities all hold as *isomorphisms* between finite sets if we interpret addition as disjoint union, multiplication as Cartesian product, x\^y as the set of functions from the finite set y to the finite set x, and 1 as your favorite one-element set.
+The idea here is to realize that the high school identities all hold as *isomorphisms* between finite sets if we interpret addition as disjoint union, multiplication as Cartesian product, x^y as the set of functions from the finite set y to the finite set x, and 1 as your favorite one-element set.
 The point here that the set of natural numbers is just a dumbed-down version of the category of finite sets, with all these